 Happily, that's changed to a large degree…

-There's a lot of discussion of the role that keywords play in creating effective, powerful, compelling executive resumes.
-Many resume writers advise that keywords are absolutely necessary in any strong document—and that executive resumes without those magic keywords will doom your hopes of getting an interview.
+There's a lot of discussion of the role that keywords play in creating an effective, powerful, and compelling CIO resume.
+Many IT resume writers advise that keywords are absolutely necessary in any strong document—and that a CIO resume without those magic keywords will doom your hopes of getting an interview.

 I don't agree with that position, and I'd like to present a few thoughts on keywords, to help you build an effective strategy for your executive resume and job search.

-We've all seen them.
-The executive resumes that lead with "27 years of experience" in the first line of the resume summary on page one.
+We've all seen one.
+The CIO resume that leads with "27 years of experience" in the first line of the resume summary on page one.

 On the surface, that seems like a great strategy.
 It's apparently clear, and seems to give a sense of career level.
 Also, many job postings do start with number of years required for the position – so, it seems reasonable to address the issue of experience directly, at the very beginning of the resume.